image0

 Firewalls often have network address translation (NAT) functionality, and the hosts protected behind a firewall commonly have addresses in the private address range, as defined in RFC 1918.
 Firewalls often have such functionality to hide the true address of protected hosts.
 Originally, the NAT function was developed to address the limited amount of IPv4 routable addresses that could be used or assigned to companies or individuals as well as reduce both the amount and therefore cost of obtaining enough public addresses for every computer in an organization.
 Hiding the addresses of protected devices has become an increasingly important defense against network reconnaissance.

-The domain is the basic construct used to bind individual applications together for communication.
-A distributed application can elect to use a single domain for all its data-centric communications.
+The namespace is the basic construct used to bind individual applications together for communication.
+A distributed application can elect to use a single namepsace for all its data-centric communications.

 There are two basic classes of commands used : Lifecycle commands : commands used by OCS to control the lifecycle characteristics of applications.
 Users generally do not need to be concerned with the lifecycle commands because they are implemented by the underlying infrastructure.